 Everything we do in life has risks.
-A TURP is generally a safe surgical procedure.
+A rigid cystoscopy +/- bladder biopsy is generally a safe surgical procedure.
 Occasionally complications can arise because of the procedures invasive nature.
 The general risks of surgery include problems with:

-- Breathing (for example, a chest infection)

-- The heart (for example, abnormal rhythm or, occasionally, a heart attack)

-- Blood clots (for example, in the legs or occasionally in the lung)
+- breathing (for example, a chest infection); - o the heart (for example, abnormal rhythm or, occasionally, a heart attack); and - o blood clots (for example, in the legs or occasionally in the lung). - o Stroke - o Death

-- Stroke

-- Death

-Those specifically related to TURP include:
+Those specifically related to Rigid cystoscopy +/- bladder biopsy include: